Sujal781/code-review-agent/review_report.md

 **Severity:** 🟠 HIGH

 **🐛 Bugs:**
-- Line 36: fetchGroups is called without userId dependency in useEffect, which may lead to stale data if userId changes.
+- Line 36: fetchGroups is called without userId dependency in useEffect, which may lead to stale closure issues.

 **🔒 Security:**
-- Using localStorage for sensitive data (userId, userName) can lead to security vulnerabilities, as it can be accessed by any script running on the page.
+- Using localStorage for sensitive information (userId, userName) can lead to security vulnerabilities such as XSS attacks.

 **🧹 Quality:**
 - Inline styles are used extensively, which can lead to duplication and make the code harder to maintain.
-Consider using CSS classes instead.
+Consider using CSS classes.
 - Inline styles are used extensively, which can lead to duplication and make the code harder to maintain.
 Consider using CSS classes instead.
 - The function 'createGroup' is called directly in the onClick handler without checking if 'newGroupName' is valid, which could lead to unexpected behavior.

 **⚡ Performance:**
-- Fetching groups every time a new group is created can lead to unnecessary network requests.
-Consider updating the state directly instead of refetching.
+- Fetching groups again after creating a group can lead to unnecessary network requests.
+Consider updating the state directly instead.

 **💡 Suggestions:**
-- Add error handling for the case when userId is not found in localStorage to improve user experience.
+- Add error handling for the fetchGroups function to inform the user if the fetch fails.
+Consider using a loading state while fetching data.
-- Consider using a state management solution (like Redux) for better state handling, especially if the app grows.
-- Consider using a CSS-in-JS library or a CSS module to manage styles more effectively.
+- Consider using a CSS-in-JS solution or a CSS module to manage styles more effectively.
 - Add validation for 'newGroupName' before calling 'createGroup' to ensure it is not empty or invalid.
 - Use a more descriptive name for 'showModal' to clarify its purpose, such as 'isModalVisible'.